 My All-Time Favorite Narratively Memoirs

-Dive into 5 of the most revealing and intimate personal essays we've ever published, from one about an epic teenage prank to another about a runaway mom.
+Thinking of submitting to our Memoir Prize and looking for inspo?
+Dive into 5 of the best personal essays we've ever published, from one about an epic teenage prank to another about a runaway mom.

-I often say to colleagues that being an editor is a little bit like being a therapist.
-Actually, when it comes to editing memoir stories it’s a lot like being a therapist.
-That’s because the most important (and hardest) part of memoir is digging deep to figure out how you really feel about the events at hand, then communicating that to readers.
-In almost every memoir I edit, at some point I find myself writing some variety of, “This part sounds pretty, but you’re avoiding telling us how you really feel.”
-The best memoirs go beyond flowery language and tell us exactly what the writer felt at that moment in time, which is what makes them so relatable, whether or not you’ve ever experienced something similar to what the author has gone through.
-(By the way, if you’ve been working on a personal essay of your own and are ready for an editor/unlicensed therapist to help you get through the hard parts, we have a few spots left in my May Memoir Mentorship: Perfecting the Personal Essay for Narratively Academy.)
-These five essays are among my favorite pieces we’ve ever published, because in each one, the author really digs deep to make the experience intensely relatable.
+The very best memoirs go beyond beautiful language and show us exactly what the writer felt at that moment in time, which is what makes them so relatable, whether or not you’ve ever experienced something similar to what the author has gone through.
+These five essays are among my favorite pieces we’ve ever published, because in each one, the author really digs deep to make their unique experience intensely relatable.

+If you’re thinking about submitting to the Narratively 2024 Memoir Prize — you only have till this Thursday! — and you’re in need of some inspiration, look no further…

 1. Searching for the Woman Who Saved My Immigrant Family from Homelessness

-Note: This story was originally published on May 2, 2024, and has been updated.